rcardin/value-classes/README.md

 The above approach resolves some problems, but it adds many others.
 In fact, since we are using a `class` to wrap `String`s, the compiler must instantiate a new instance of `BarCode` and `Description` all the times we use them.
 The over instantiation of objects can lead to a problem concerning performances and the amount of consumed memory.

 Fortunately, Scala provides an idiomatic way to implement value classes: _Value classes_.
-Idiomatic value classes avoid allocating runtime objects, and the problems we just enumerated.
+Idiomatic value classes avoid allocating runtime objects and the problems we just enumerated.

 A value class is a `class` (or a `case class`) that extends the type `AnyVal`, and declares only one single public `val` attribute in the constructor.
 Moreover, a value class can declare `def`: